josecamachop/MEDA-Toolbox/README.txt

 MEDA Toolbox for its use in MATLAB.

-Coded by: José Camacho Páez
+Coded by: JosÃ© Camacho PÃ¡ez
-GUI by: Elena Jiménez Mañas
+GUI by: Elena JimÃ©nez MaÃ±as
 Last modification of this document: 05/Aug/14

 Installation